danzeng8/TopoSimplifier/README.md

 ![](images/process.png)

 The program here simplifies the topology a volumetric representation of a 3D shape using a global optimization method.
-It takes as input a voxelized shape and outputs a topologically simplified voxelized shape.
+Given a level set of an image volume, TopoSimplifier adjusts the voxels which belong to this level set in a way which most simplifies topology, while minimizing a geometric score.

 TopoSimplifier has been developed for Windows 10 (Visual Studio 2019), and has not yet been tested on other platforms.